Clouds : It's Types, Formation and effect on weather

 • Thin, sheet-like clouds that cover most or all of the sky.

-• Can create a halo effect around the sun or moon.
+• It can create a halo effect around the sun or moon.

 • Often a sign of a warm front approaching.